Skip to main content

 Effortless HOA uses straight per-unit pricing: $3 per home per month, every month, regardless of features.
 That model is easy to understand and good for small communities.
 A 15-home community pays $45/month.
 A 50-home community pays $150/month.
 A 200-home community pays $600/month.

 The crossover point is roughly 34 homes.
-Below that, Effortless HOA at $3/home costs less than PayHOA’s $49/month base.
+Below that, Effortless HOA at $3/home costs less than PayHOA’s $79/month billed annually base.
 Above it, PayHOA’s band pricing makes it cheaper for most communities.

 What each tool handles